 Contents: Basics; Alternatives; Coax; The PL259; Soldering Tools; Preparing the Coax; Soldering; Crimp On Connectors; Weather Sealing; Odds and Ends;

 With a few exceptions, most coax is well made, and will provide years of service if you follow a few basic rules.
 What you read here is pointed toward the mobile operator, but the same basic information may be used for base station use too.
 There are a few special considerations when coax is used in a mobile installation, and I cover those below.

 The Cablematic® coax prep tools listed below may be ordered from Sunset Enterprises, or DX Engineering.
 These tools are some of the best money can buy, and make proper stripping of coax a very simple job.
-However, they will not strip some kinds of coax.
-I'll cover that issue later too.
+However, they will not strip some kinds of coax (see below).
 Incidentally, DXE sells a complete, private-labeled, coax cable kit, including a cable cutter.
 Further information is in the Neat Gadgets article.

-Some folks may disagree, but are two viable alternatives to using PL259s, albeit somewhat more expensive.
+There are two viable alternatives to using PL259s, albeit somewhat more expensive.
 The first is the N connector shown at right.
 When properly attached they are waterproof (note silicon rubber seal inside the connector).
 This fact makes them ideal for wet (mobile) applications.
 Unfortunately, except for Scorpion, no one supplies their mobile antennas with an N connector.
-I wish they did!